Skip to main content

 Consortium Intervention and Leadership Transition

 By early 2023, Creativemass faced a liquidity shortfall.
-A group of bridge funders—the "Consortium"—agreed to provide financing on the condition that founder and CEO Michael Rouse exit.
+A group of bridge funders — the "Consortium" — agreed to provide financing on the condition that founder and CEO Michael Rouse exit.
 On February 8, 2023, Rouse left his position as sole director of the U.S. holding company.
 Through an Exit Deed, he forfeited all equity interests in Creativemass Group entities.
-According to court filings, Rouse has since "evaded all contact attempts"—both informal outreach and formal court intervention orders.
+The First Day Declaration states that Rouse has since "evaded all contact attempts" — both informal outreach and formal court intervention orders.

 February 10, 2023AMP ($900K) + Equisolve ($100K)$1,000,000